 Do Personal Injury Claims Go To Court?

-Generally, personal injury claims are settled out of court.
-In most cases, solicitors from both sides will try to settle the claim amicably to avoid the expense and time involved in court cases.
-Our solicitors would only want to take a claim to court if they could not agree on a fair settlement amount for their client.
+Yes, personal injury claims can sometimes go to court.
+However, in most cases, solicitors from both sides will try to settle the claim amicably to avoid the expense and time involved in court cases.
+Our No Win No Fee solicitors would only want to take a claim to court if they could not agree on a fair settlement amount for their client.

 How Long Do Personal Injury Claims Take?